microsoft/pxt/docs/extensions/pxt-json.md

     }
 ```

-Without reference a specific DAL platform, define simple `cpp` constants like this:
+If not referring to a specific DAL platform, define simple `cpp` constants like this:

 ```json
     "yotta": {